 While cryptocurrencies like bitcoin, Litecoin, and Monero are not, strictly speaking, money, financial regulations that apply to businesses in traditional finance (banks, et al.) also apply to businesses in crypto that are considered money services businesses or money transmitters by the Bank Secrecy Act (BSA) and subsequent regulatory amendments.

 (If that paragraph was a lot to take in, we recommend doubling back and checking out our posts on how to know whether your cryptocurrency business is an MSB in the eyes of regulators and BSA/AML for crypto business explained.)

-If you can’t get to previous posts right now, we will save you some time; if you’re running a cryptocurrency business, you are most likely an MSB money transmitter and thus expected to follow these regulations.
+If you can’t get to previous posts right now, we will save you some time; most likely you are an MSB money transmitter if you run a cryptocurrency business and thus expected to follow these regulations.